Pride of Baltimore: Pride of Baltimore II

+Origins

+Baltimore civic society was disappointed with the loss of the Pride of Baltimore, and a campaign to fund a replacement began soon after.
+After the incident with the microburst, the second ship decided to emphasize safety somewhat more, rather than the original's attempt to be early-19th-century accurate.
+This meant more modern ship-building techniques were used.
+In particular, it is larger, has a deeper keel, its bulkheads are watertight, and its engines are more powerful.
+The Pride of Baltimore II was launched on April 30, 1988.

 Construction and service

 Like the original Pride, the Pride II is not a replica of a specific vessel, and, although it represents a type of vessel known as a "Baltimore Clipper", it was built to contemporary standards for seaworthiness and comfort.
 Like its predecessor, it is a topsail schooner.
-Built in the iconic "Baltimore Clipper" style, Pride II has heavily raked masts, and has 10 sails, she carries two large gaff sails (one on a boom and one loose-footed), a main gaff topsail, three headsails, and a square topsail and flying topgallant on the foremast.
+Built in the "Baltimore Clipper" style, Pride II has heavily raked masts, and has 10 sails, she carries two large gaff sails (one on a boom and one loose-footed), a main gaff topsail, three headsails, and a square topsail and flying topgallant on the foremast.
 Also rare on modern traditional sailing vessels, it flies studding sails (stun's'ls), additional sails set along the edge of the square topsail and the gaff mainsail on temporary spars known as stun's'l booms.
 Pride II also carries a very unusual sail known as a ring-tail, set like a studding sail off the main boom and main gaff.

-Over two decades later in its storied career, on 5 September 2005, the Pride of Baltimore II suffered a complete dismasting while sailing in a squall in the Bay of Biscay off the western coast of France.
+On 5 September 2005, the Pride of Baltimore II suffered a complete dismasting while sailing in a squall in the Bay of Biscay off the western coast of France.
 The ship returned to port under motor power for repairs and spent over four months rebuilding the rig in St. Nazaire, France.

 Until 2010, the Pride of Baltimore II was owned by the citizens of the state of Maryland and operated by Pride of Baltimore, Inc., a private, nonprofit organization.
 Ownership was transferred to the ship's nonprofit operator with unanimous approval by Maryland's state governmental Board of Public Works on 9 June 2010.